Our team

 Crisis Communications

-• Work with boards and leadership teams of dozens of public and private organizations to announce CEO and other senior-level management transitions.
+• Work with boards and leadership teams of dozens of public and private organizations to announce CEO and other senior-level management transitions, or to address allegations of inappropriate behavior by senior executives and related matters.

 • Support of a significant number of clients around data breaches and other cybersecurity-related events.